Hieromon/AutoConnect/mkdocs/adcpcontrol.md

 }
 ```

-There is another option related to timeout in AutoConnectConfig.
-It can make use of the captive portal function even after a timeout.
-The [*AutoConnectConfig::retainPortal*](apiconfig.md#retainportal) option will not stop the SoftAP when the captive portal is timed out.
-If you enable the ratainPortal option, you can try to connect to the AP at any time while continuing to sketch execution with offline even after the captive portal timed-out.
-Compared to the above code specified no option with the following example code, the captive portal will remain available even after a timeout without changing the logic of the Sketch.
+AutoConnectConfig has another option related to timeouts that you can enable to take advantage of the captive portal feature after a timeout occurrence.
+The [*AutoConnectConfig::retainPortal*](apiconfig.md#retainportal) option will not shut down SoftAP and the internal DNS server even though [AutoConnect::begin](api.md#begin) has aborted due to a timeout occurrence.
+Even after the captive portal times out, you can always try to connect to the AP while keeping the Sketch running offline.

+The following sample code is the Sketch above with the [**retainPortal**](apiconfig.md#retainportal) setting added.
+As you can see, the implementation for captive portal continuation does not affect the main logic of the Sketch.

 ```cpp hl_lines="10"
 #include <ESP8266WiFi.h>